 Anaesthesia Dr John Loadsman, Anaesthetist, has written information entitled "Some Thoughts for People With Sleep Apnea Who Are Being Prepared for Surgery".
 This can be viewed on his website at http://www.usyd.edu.au/anaes/lectures/OSApatinfo.html

-Ideopathic Hypersomnolence This is excessive sleepiness without an obvious cause.
-We do not have a Fact Sheet, but refer you to the Australian support group Hypersomnolence Australia at http://www.hypersomnolenceaustralia.com
+Ideopathic Hypersomnolence This is a debilitating neurological disorder without an obvious cause, where people lose cognitive ability, sleep excessively and still crave sleep above all else.
+We do not have a Fact Sheet, but refer you to information provided by Hypersomnolence Australia at http://www.hypersomnolenceaustralia.com